yonkahlon/Zenject/Documentation/Signals.md

 ### <a id="handler-unirx"></a>UniRx Signal Handler

-If you are a fan of <a href="https://github.com/neuecc/UniRx">UniRx</a>, as we are, then you might also want to treat the signal as a UniRx stream.
+If you are a fan of <a href="https://github.com/neuecc/UniRx">UniRx</a>, as we are, then you might also want to treat the signal as a UniRx observable.
 For example:

 ```csharp
 public class Greeter : MonoBehaviour